Our response to COVID-19. Learn more>

 Apply for a grant

-Each year, The Neil and Louise Tillotson Fund awards nearly $3 million in grants to support economic development, education and community safety net programs that focus on the people and communities of Coos County, New Hampshire and surrounding areas in Vermont and Canada.
+Each year, The Neil and Louise Tillotson Fund awards more than $3 million in grants to support economic development, education and community safety net programs that focus on the people and communities of Coos County, New Hampshire and surrounding areas in Vermont and Canada.